arch-beryllium/build/README.md

 # Arch Linux on beryllium (Xiaomi Poco F1)

 My efforts to run Arch Linux natively (no [Halium](https://halium.org)) on the Poco F1.
-I only create this script (yet), but the most effort comes from the people working on https://gitlab.com/sdm845-mainline/sdm845-linux.
+I only created this script (yet), but the most effort comes from the people working on https://gitlab.com/sdm845-mainline/sdm845-linux.
-Currently, you can only boot from the SD card, but adding support for internal memory will be coming.
+Currently, you can only boot from the SD card or using QEMU, but support for internal memory will be coming.

 # Building